MaiaPiko/Fleksja-FullStack/readme.md

 The frontend design of the application was also a significant focus.
 The `useEffect` hook was utilized to fetch data asynchronously from a JSON file when the component mounts.
 The fetched data was then shuffled and stored in the `passages` state.
 A loop was used to wrap each paragraph in a `div` element, and React-Jsx-Parser was employed to dynamically render the parsed passages.
 Careful attention was paid to ensure responsiveness across different screens.

-Feel free to explore the codebase and contribute to the project!